SpliDT-Decision-Trees/SpliDT-Artifact-NSDI26/README-ARTIFACT-NSDI26.md

 # SpliDT Artifact Evaluation for NSDI'26

-This guide describes how to access the pre-configured VM to evaluate SpliDT as described in the NSDI'26 publication:
+This guide describes how to access the pre-configured VM to evaluate SpliDT on one dataset as described in the NSDI'26 publication:
 *SPLIDT: Partitioned Decision Trees for Scalable Stateful Inference at Line Rate*.

 ## a.
 Accessing the Pre-Configured VM